top of page

 Set up your ads

-At this stage, you'll be able to create the actual ads that your audience will see.
-Choose from a variety of ad formats, such as single image, video, carousel or slideshow.
+At this stage, you can create the actual ads that your audience will see.
+Choose from various ad formats, such as single image, video, carousel or slideshow.
 Upload your creative assets, taking care to follow Facebook image guidelines.
 Then, write your ad copy and choose the main CTA (e.g., "Learn More," "Shop Now” or "Sign Up”) for your ad.

 As a general rule of thumb, you’ll want to test different variations of your ad, while remaining strategic with the setup.
 For instance, you may choose to A/B test images first—in which case you’ll want to keep everything about your ads the same except for their images to more easily and accurately measure the impact of your visuals.